90 Day Parts Warranty Guarantee

 Your car has many systems, some critical, others not.
 A broken A/C is uncomfortable, but a malfunctioning engine makes your car a really expensive paperweight.
 Fortunately, there are many warning signs your engine is in trouble before it seizes up on you.
 Here are four signs you’ve got some trouble brewing under the hood.
 Sturtevant Auto offers cheap engines and engine parts.

-1. Engine Is Shaking, Possibly Violently
+1. The Engine Is Shaking, Possibly Violently

 If your car turns over just fine but shakes while it’s running, there could be a few things wrong with it. cheapest to fix is bad spark plugs.
 Eventually, spark plugs will wear out.

 Try changing them and see if your car runs normally.
 Slightly worse, but still a relatively inexpensive fix, is loose or damaged hoses.
 Check to make sure all the vacuum and air hoses are properly connected and there are no cracks in them.
 Tighten loose hoses and replace cracked ones and the shaking should stop.
 More expensive to fix, and possibly requiring a mechanic’s help, are your timing belt, fuel intake system and motor mounts.
-Unless you really know what you’re doing under the hood, you should have a qualified mechanic diagnose and repair these problems.
+Unless you know what you’re doing under the hood, you should have a qualified mechanic diagnose and repair these problems.

 2. Smoke, Either Black, White or Blue, Is Coming from the Engine